snasyde/space-invaders/README.md

 # How to play

 1. You need to download the following files
-> start.bat, main.py & the images Folder
+> start.bat, main.py, highscore.txt & the images Folder

 2. Start the start.bat file